mohanliu/mmsegmentation_demo/README.md

 # Demo of `MMSegmentation` Toolbox
 > Reproduce inference and training processes using provided backbone and methods for semantic segmentation.
+Source Code: https://github.com/open-mmlab/mmsegmentation

 ## Installation